adamchainz/time-machine/README.rst

 * ``time.time()``
 * ``time.time_ns()``

-This mocking is done at the C layer, replacing the function pointers for these built-ins.
+The mocking is done at the C layer, replacing the function pointers for these built-ins.
 Therefore, it automatically affects everywhere those functions have been imported, unlike use of ``unittest.mock.patch()``.

 Usage with ``start()`` / ``stop()``